indie-mirror/indienet-docs/content/spikes/activitypub.en.md

 Note: Mastodon uses the `application/activity+json` content type (which is _should_ not _must_ in the spec.
 Supporting both is the safest route.)

+### FeathersJS Notes

+  * **It’s currently not possible to mount a Feathers service at root.** See my comment on https://github.com/feathersjs/feathers/issues/728).
+Also see the `root-service-error` branch for a non-working example of how it would look if we could. **Workaround:** use Express middleware (see current implementation in `master`).

 ### Perceived behaviour from Mastodon interactions

 #### Initial actor request flow